 (2) Additional Limitations on Retail Sales and Service and Eating and Drinking Establishments.
 Supporting retail and services and eating and drinking establishments are limited uses for the convenience of patients, patient visitors, and on-site employees, and are subject to the following standards and limitations:

-(c) Drive-upThrough Facility and Drive-Through Service.
-Drive-up ~~windows~~through facilities and drive-through services are not ~~be~~ permitted.
+(c) Drive-Through Facility up and Drive-Through Service.
+Drive-through facilities ~~up windows~~ and drive-through services are not be-permitted.
 Loading and unloading at the vehicle entrance to the emergency room is not a drive-through service.